elenasolaveranavarro/EGDHW/README.md

 ## Step 3: Visualization

 The `centralisedapproach` package also allwos users to create plots with the main results from the distirbutional exercise.

-To begin with, the LWS results must be saved your local repository as a csv file, so that the functions can import the relevant data.
+LWS results must be saved your local repository as a csv file, so that the functions can import the relevant data.

 <img src="man/figures/README-pressure-1.png" width="100%" />